Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Discussion: Challenges and Practicalities

-Multiple field trials conducted in a shallow water lake revealed three practical challenges arising from the complex and dynamic real-world acoustic conditions.
-First, the mobile hydrophone was mounted beneath a BlueBoat~\texttrademark{} ASV, restricting its motion to a near-planar trajectory at a fixed depth.
+\rebuttal{The shallow-water field trials revealed several practical factors that explain the performance gap between controlled simulations and real-world deployment.} First, the mobile hydrophone was mounted beneath a BlueBoat~\texttrademark{} ASV, restricting its motion to a near-planar trajectory at a fixed depth.
 Consequently, spatial diversity along the vertical ($z$) axis was limited and occasionally led to poor geometric conditioning in the UKF's state estimates~\cite{reis2018source}.
 To mitigate this issue, the vertical position uncertainty was tightly bounded, and the depth was initialized close to its true value.
-Second, the ASV's onboard GPS drifted upto $2$\,m, introducing bias in both the ground-truth trajectory and the geometric modeling of TDOA/FDOA.
-We are integrating more accurate navigation aids, such as RTK-GPS for centimeter-level positioning accuracy.
-Additionally, for GPS-denied underwater deployment, the surveillance AUV will rely on visual-inertial odometry and SLAM to maintain its pose with respect to the data center pod.
+Second, the ASV's onboard GPS drifted up to $2$\,m, introducing bias in both the ground-truth trajectory and the geometric modeling of TDOA/FDOA.
+We partially compensated for this effect by inflating the effective measurement covariance based on mobile receiver state uncertainty.
+We are integrating more accurate navigation aids, such as RTK-GPS, for centimeter-level positioning accuracy.
+Additionally, for GPS-denied underwater deployment, the surveillance robot will rely on visual-inertial odometry and SLAM to maintain its pose with respect to the data center pod.

-The third challenge was acoustic interference, primarily from surface waves, air bubbles, and thruster noise, which raised the background spectral floor and occasionally overlapped with the attack signal band.
-The interference was suppressed using a narrow band-pass filter centered on the source tone, however, the potential spectral overlap remains a limitation in low-SNR conditions.
-Overall, these trials highlighted that the real-world performance of TDOA/FDOA-based localization is bounded by three critical factors: \textbf{(i)} geometric diversity of receiver motion, \textbf{(ii)} positional accuracy of the receiver sensors, and \textbf{(iii)} robustness of acoustic sensing under environmental variability.
-Addressing these factors, particularly through accurate 3D receiver trajectories, will further enhance localization accuracy.
+Third, the hydrophone signals were affected by acoustic interference from surface waves, air bubbles, and thruster noise, which raised the background spectral floor and occasionally overlapped with the attack signal band.
+The interference was suppressed using a narrow bandpass filter centered on the source tone; however, the potential spectral overlap remains a limitation in low-SNR conditions. \rebuttal{Finally, our shallow-water multipath compensation relied on approximate environmental parameters.
+In particular, we inferred water depth from a bathymetry chart~\cite{lake_wauburg_bathymetry} and used nominal values for the reflection coefficients rather than in-situ calibration.
+Even after this first-order modeling, residual errors remain due to unmodeled pod reflections, higher-order multipath, surface roughness, and imperfect reflection coefficients.}

+\rebuttal{Overall, these trials show that the real-world performance of TDOA/FDOA-based localization is bounded by four critical factors: \textbf{(i)} geometric diversity of receiver motion, \textbf{(ii)} positional accuracy of the mobile receiver, \textbf{(iii)} acoustic signal quality under environmental interference, and \textbf{(iv)} the accuracy of the multipath model.
+Addressing these factors, particularly via precise and diverse receiver motion, will further enhance localization and tracking accuracy.}